 (Editor’s note: Changes in this section focus on clarifying and aligning with existing expectations under federal and state laws.
 In particular, the decision that a public entity faces an undue burden must be made by the head of the public entity or designee and accompanied by a written statement.)

-Where a public entity can demonstrate that an action, full conformance with the technical standards, or a reasonable accommodation or modification would result in a fundamental alteration in the nature of a service, program, or activity, undue burden, or a direct threat to the health or safety of others, conformance is required to the extent that it does not result in a fundamental alteration, undue burden, or direct threat.
+Where a public entity has concluded that compliance with section 11.5 would result in a fundamental alteration in the nature of a service, program, or activity, or an undue burden, said decision must be made by the head of the public entity or their designee after considering all available resources, and the extent to which conformance would impose significant difficulty or expense.
+The decision must be accompanied by a written statement of the reasons for reaching that conclusion.
+Undue burden determinations may include, but are not limited to the following:

-In determining whether an action, conformance to the technical standards, or a reasonable accommodation or modification would impose an undue burden, the public entity shall consider all resources available to the program or component for which the ICT is being procured, developed, maintained, or used.
-Undue burden may be demonstrated when, depending on the type of financial, technical, or administrative barrier, at least one of the following applies:

 The resources of the program, service, or activity are not readily available, or the use of such resources would fundamentally alter the nature of the program, service, or activity;